 A PFIC is a QEF if a U.S. person who is a direct or indirect shareholder of the PFIC elects (under section 1295) to treat the PFIC as a QEF.
-See the instructions for Election A on page 3 for information on making this election.
+See the instructions for Election A later for information on making this election.